Shao-Group/TERRACE-test/TERRACE_scripts/README.md

 # Download Data

-The STAR alignments of a set of 10 simulated paired-end RNA-seq samples and 8 biological samples are available at [doi:10.26208/AZ99-RQ38](https://doi.org/10.26208/AZ99-RQ38).
+The STAR alignments of a set of 10 simulated and 8 biological paired-end RNA-seq samples are available at [doi:10.26208/AZ99-RQ38](https://doi.org/10.26208/AZ99-RQ38).
 TERRACE usually take a few minutes to an hour to assemble a typical aligned RNA-seq sample.